jakeson99/rugai/README.md

 # rugai  🧞‍♂️
-Rugai is a project which uses a convolutional neural network to classify the origin of antique rug images.
+Rugai is a project which uses a convolutional neural network to classify the origin of vintage rug images.
 The model is trained locally and accessed via the application deployed on Streamlit Cloud.

 ## Getting Started